Skip to main content

 Norovirus has a very low infectious dose (as few as 18 viral particles can cause illness), it survives on surfaces for weeks, and infected people shed billions of particles per gram of stool.
 Those three factors together make it one of the most efficient human pathogens we know.

 Norovirus damages the cells lining the small intestine, which triggers nerves that connect to the vomiting center in the brainstem.
-The body uses both vomiting and diarrhea to flush the virus, which is why hydration becomes the central battle.
+The body uses both vomiting and diarrhea to flush the virus, which is why hydration becomes the central challenge.

 Norovirus temporarily damages the brush border enzymes that digest lactose (the sugar in milk).
 For 1 to 3 weeks after the illness, even healthy adults can develop temporary lactose intolerance.
 Avoid dairy until your stools are fully formed for at least 3 days.